itpp-labs/misc-addons/project_timelog/doc/index.rst

 The timer’s work.

 * Click to first timer to start it.
-Press twice to stop it.
+Click again to stop it.
 * Click the second timer to open the page with the current task.
 * Click the third timer to open Logs page for current day.
 * Click the fourth to open Logs page for current week.